pyrotek45/avon/tutorial/TUTORIAL.md

 ### List Operations

+Lists are the heart of Avon, and Avon provides comprehensive list operations:

+**Basic Operations:**
 | Function | Description | Example |
 |----------|-------------|---------|
 | `map f list` | Apply function to each item | `map (\x x + 1) [1,2,3]` → `[2,3,4]` |